arturochian/datascience-2015/lessons/08_gradient_descent_regularization/README.md

 ### Part 2: Use all categories
 - Run the SVM on all categories of the Newsgroups data set.
 How does the accuracy do?
-- What happens when we remove the l2 penalty?
+- What happens when we remove the l2 regularization?
 Switch it to l1 and see what happens.

 ## Lab 2: Back to the Twitter data
 - Run the SVM on the [twitter data](https://s3-us-west-2.amazonaws.com/ga-dat-2015-suneel/datasets/clean_twitter_data.csv), just with the CountVectorizer and Tfidf.
 Feel free to add other features if you like.